pmean/build-website/text/99/importing-database-into-spss.md

 2. The CD ROM for SPSS has a special folder called ODBC Drivers.
 Find the file dataacc.exe and run it.
 I have this CD ROM and will be willing to help you get it running.

-3. You can also go to <http://www.microsoft.com/data/>
-- the Microsoft Universal Data Access Web Site.
+3. You can also go to <http://www.microsoft.com/data/>, the Microsoft Universal Data Access Web Site.
 Download the latest version of MDAC (Microsoft Data Access Components).
-I have not tried this
-- so I don't know how easy it is to install.
+I have not tried this, so I don't know how easy it is to install.

 4. You might also find MDAC on the Microsoft Access or Microsoft Office CD-ROM.

-There are some more details in some [email messages](mdac.html) that appeared on the SPSSX-L listserver on September 10-11
-- 2000.

 **What if SPSS asks for a password?**

-On some systems
-- SPSS will ask you for a password
-- even when the database you are trying to import does not have a password.
+On some systems, SPSS will ask you for a password, even when the database you are trying to import does not have a password.
 There are several ways to work around this problem.

 1. Configure a specific data source for your particular database.
-In the ODBC MICROSOFT ACCESS 97 dialog box
-- there is a SELECT button.
+In the ODBC MICROSOFT ACCESS 97 dialog box, there is a SELECT button.
 Click on this button and tell SPSS where to find the particular database you are working with.

 2. You can also use SPSS syntax to open the database.
 Here is an example.